gs1/geocode/README.md

 ![Latitude and longitude](GeoCodeIntroPage.svg?raw=true "Latitude and longitude")

-Flowchart for encoding latitude, longitude as a 20-digit geocode:
+Flowchart for encoding latitude and longitude as a 20-digit geocode:

 ![Encoding flowchart](Flowchart1.svg?raw=true "Flowchart for encoding")

-Flowchart for decoding a 20-digit geocode to latitude, longitude:
+Flowchart for decoding a 20-digit geocode to latitude and longitude:

 ![Decoding flowchart](Flowchart2.svg?raw=true "Flowchart for decoding")